NursiNursi/react-best-practices/README.md

 Often, you'll want to perform multiple actions when an event occurs.
 Instead of passing raw setter functions, it's typically better to create a handler function that encompasses all the necessary actions for the event.
 This approach allows you to manage everything within a single, organized function.
 For example: handleAdd(), handleEdit() and handleDelete().

+## 9. Naming props (when prop is a function)

+If they're meant to be reusable like a button component don't make them very specific to one use case, try to make it more general and simpler.
+And you can do that by exposing certain props so when you actually use that component you can specify the particular use case.
+In terms of naming the props you can think about it as sort of like emitting an event.
+For example: onAdd(), onEdit(), onDelete().